fant0mas9/paperback-community.github.io/src/faq/index.md

 ### MangaDex - Some titles/chapters that are available on the site are not showing in paperback
 The MangaDex source has it's own content filtering.
 - Settings > Extensions > MangaDex > Content Settings > Content Rating

+### MangaBox themed sites (eg Manganato, Mangakakalot, MangaBat) have gaps or splits on the displayed pages

+- The site owners switched from paged chapters to now just long strips and because of this they are now cropping images in random sizes.
+- The only available fix currently is just to read chapters Vertically with no page padding.
+- Reading horizontal manga horizontally will not work properly for these sites.
+It is not something that can be resolved at an extension level.